-• For our HDHP option, the HRA is administered by UPMC Health Plan

-- Entire HRA credit (prorated from your effective date to the end of the plan year) is available from your effective date of enrollment - Tax-free credit can be used to pay for qualified medical expenses for you and any individuals covered by this HDHP - Unused credits carryover from year to year - HRA credit does not earn interest - HRA credit is forfeited if you leave federal employment or switch health insurance plans. - An HRA does not affect your ability to participate in an FSAFEDS Health Care Flexible Spending Account (HCFSA).
-However, you must meet FSAFEDS eligibility requirements. - Catastrophic protection for out-ofpocket expenses
+- For our HDHP option, the HRA is administered by UPMC Health Plan - Entire HRA credit (prorated from your effective date to the end of the plan year) is available from your effective date of enrollment - Tax-free credit can be used to pay for qualified medical expenses for you and any individuals covered by this HDHP - Unused credits carryover from year to year - HRA credit does not earn interest. - HRA credit is forfeited if you leave federal employment or switch health insurance plans. - An HRA does not affect your ability to participate in an FSAFEDS Health Care Flexible Spending Account (HCFSA).
+However, you must meet FSAFEDS eligibility requirements. - Catastrophic protection for out-of-pocket expenses

-When you use participating providers, your annual limit for out-of-pocket expenses (deductibles, coinsurance and copayments) for covered services is limited to \$4,000 for self-only or \$8,000 for self and family enrollment.
-When you use out-of-network providers, your annual limit for out-of-pocket expenses (deductibles and coinsurance) for covered services is limited to \$8,000 for self or \$16,000 for self and family enrollment.
+When you use participating providers, your annual limit for out-of-pocket expenses (deductibles, coinsurance and copayments) for covered services is limited to \$5,000 for Self Only or \$10,000 for Self Plus One or Self and Family enrollment.
+When you use out-of-network providers, your annual limit for out-of-pocket expenses (deductibles and coinsurance) for covered services is limited to \$8,000 for Self -Onlyor \$16,000 for Self Plus One or Self and Family enrollment.
 Certain expenses do not count toward your out-of-pocket maximum and you must continue to pay these expenses once you reach your out-of-pocket maximum (such as expenses in excess of the Plan's allowable amount or benefit maximum).
 Also, the family out-of-pocket maximum must be met by one or more members of the family before benefits are payable at 100%.
 Refer to Section 4, Your catastrophic protection out-of-pocket maximum, and HDHP Section 5, Traditional medical coverage subject to the deductible, for more details.